Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 ```

 Bob exercises the invitation.
 He escrows his payments and uses
-his invitation to make an offer the same way as Alice, but his `Proposal` matches
+his invitation to make an offer the same way as Alice, but he designs his `Proposal`
-Alice's (note that the `give` and `want` clauses are reversed from Alice's proposal):
+to match Alice's (note that the `give` and `want` clauses are reversed from Alice's proposal):

 ```js
 const sevenSimoleans = simoleanAmountMath.make(7);